TsinghuaWangZiXuan/Flybrain/README.md

 ## Our Work
 ### Autoencoder
-<p>Firstly, We implemented autoencoder to encode DNA sequences and VAE to encode images from confocal microscopes.
-The codes of this parts can be found in </p>
+<p>Firstly, We implemented autoencoder to encode DNA sequences and VAE to encode images from confocal microscopes.</p>

 ### Machine Learning
 ## Future Plan